Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Zero external field

-Because the spectrum of two interacting asymmetric tops depends on the rotational constants, the control of the separation between interacting molecules, for example with optical tweezers, could be employed to experimentally measure the moments of inertia, which are generally difficult to characterise.
+Because the potential-energy curves of two interacting asymmetric tops depend on the rotational constants, the control of the separation between interacting molecules, for example with optical tweezers, could be employed to experimentally measure the moments of inertia, which are generally difficult to characterize.
 Moreover, the use of external fields, as in the next section, provides additional parameters to control for molecular measurements.
 We provide additional details about the dependence of the energy spectrum of asymmetric molecules on their geometry in Appendix~\ref{app:asym}.

+It is important to stress that the discussed degeneracies and symmetric and antisymmetric solutions are due to the consideration of identical molecules.
+Consideration of non-identical would result in different spectra with no degenerate states because, for example, having molecules in states $(j_1,j_2)=(1,0)$ results in different energies to those in states $(j_1,j_2)=(0,1)$.